-To enable the children's learning and development, we take great inspiration from the Reggio Emilia pedagogy and from the Forest School approach.
-Our curriculum follows "Flight," Alberta's Curriculum framework for Early Learning.
+To enable the children's learning and development, we take great inspiration from the Reggio Emilia pedagogy and from Wild Pedagogies.
+Our curriculum follows "Flight"; Alberta's Curriculum framework for Early Learning.
 Our philosophy towards curriculum is child-originated and teacher-framed.
 In following this approach, our role is to co-explore the learning experience with the children, to provoke ideas, develop skills for problem solving and conflict resolution, to take ideas from the children and return them for further exploration, to organize the classroom and materials to be thought provoking, and to document children's progress with written, audio, video and photographic observations.

 A very key piece to our program is that we view the environment as a third teacher.
 Using the environment and making it aesthetically pleasing is important.
-A lot of time is spent organizing/cleaning the room and making it comfortable or developing provocations in our outdoor classroom.
+A lot of time is spent organizing and cleaning the room and making it comfortable or developing provocations in our outdoor classroom.
+The outdoor environment naturally serves as a third educator and we have to be open and willing to listen to the stories and learn from what it shares with us.

-As teachers we view ourselves as a partner, nurturer, and guide.
-We make a strong emphasis to actively listen to the children so to make sure that we are guiding and supporting the children in their play, exploration, and learning.
+As educators we view ourselves as a partner, nurturer, and guide.
+We make a strong emphasis to actively listen to the children so as to make sure that we are guiding and supporting the children in their play, exploration, and learning.